openUC2/UC2-GIT/CAD/BASE_CUBE/Readme.md

 ## BASE CUBE
 This is the repository for the base-cube design.
+The design-files can be found in the folder [INVENTOR](./INVENTOR).

 The Base-Cube consists of only 3 components.